List of The Handmaid's Tale and The Testaments characters: Commander Joseph Lawrence

 Commander Joseph Lawrence (portrayed by Bradley Whitford) is considered the "architect of Gilead's economy," and the creator of the Colonies, as well a gruff and intimidating man with a disheveled mad genius vibe.
 His sly humor and flashes of kindness make him a confusing, mysterious presence for his newest Handmaid.
 He shows regrets for his past and could be a member of the Mayday resistance.
 In the penultimate episode, Lawrence sacrifices himself to blow up a plane full of Commanders to help secure Mayday's victory.

 Whitford joined the recurring cast in February 2018.
 He was promoted to the main cast for the third season in October 2018.

 Mark Tuello

 Commander Mark Tuello (portrayed by Sam Jaeger) is a mysterious stranger who Serena encounters in Canada, later revealed to be a representative of the US government-in-exile.
 He plays a bigger role in Season 3.
 In the series finale, Tuello is revealed to be a Commander in the American military.

 Jaeger was promoted to the main cast in season 4.

+In The Testaments, Tuello appears in several episodes in a voice cameo as the announcer on Radio Free Boston, a resistance pirate radio station.

+Agnes MacKenzie

+Agnes MacKenzie, born Hannah Bankole (portrayed by Chase Infiniti in The Testaments and by Jordana Blake in The Handmaid's Tale) is June and Luke's daughter and a girl at the top of the heap in Gilead.

+Daisy

+Daisy, portrayed by Lucy Halliday, is a teenager from Toronto who, after the murder of her parents, learns from June Osborne that she was smuggled out of Gilead as a baby.
+Daisy serves as a Mayday operative undercover in the Aunt Lydia School for future Wives.
+It's eventually revealed that Daisy is actually a nickname and her real name is Marguerite.

+In The Testaments novel, Daisy is actually Nichole, June Osborne's daughter.
+However, with the much shorter time skip between The Handmaid's Tale and The Testaments adaptations, this was changed so that Daisy is a separate character.

+Garth Chapin

+Garth Chapin, portrayed Brad Alexander in The Testaments, is a young Guardian in the MacKenzie household who Agnes develops obvious feelings for.
+He is secretly a deep cover Mayday operative who serves as Daisy's handler.
+Garth later receives a promotion to Commander.